Whose (misperceived) norms matter? Shifting norms of paternity leave take-up

 In the male employee survey, individuals will be randomly assigned to a treatment arm as follows:

-- A third of the subjects (~500) will be in the information treatment group 1 (T1) and shown the average take-up rate among male employees similar to them, i.e., employees working in companies in the same region and firm size category, and with the same contract type (fixed-term or open-ended);
+- Approximately 550 subjects will be in the information treatment group 2 (T2) and shown the same information as in T1, together with information on the average take-up rate among male employees similar to them (same region, firm size category, and same contract type);

-- A third of the subjects (~500) will be in the information treatment group 2 (T2) and shown information about managers' average level of support for paternity leave take-up;
+- Approximately 550 subjects will be in the information treatment group 3 (T3) and shown the same information as in T1, together with information about managers’ beliefs about the career costs of paternity leave.

 Among managers (~300):